peremenov/seize/readme.md

 ## Todo

+**Seize still in development, so you can use it at one's own risk**.
+You always can help to improve it.

 - Improve readme
+- Improve text scoring
-- Detect pages wich can't be extracted
+- Improve page detection wich can't be extracted
 - More tests
 - More examples